-Indicator Sub-Populations Measurement Period #2e The percentage of new persons during the quarter receiving a face-to-face service for treatment or supports within 14 calendar days of a non-emergency request for service for persons with Substance Use Disorders (SUDs). • Consumers 1st Quarter SFY 2023 #5 The percent of Medicaid recipients having received PIHP managed services.
-Medicaid Recipients 1st Quarter SFY 2023 #6 The percent of Habilitation Supports Waiver (HSW) enrollees during the quarter with encounters in data warehouse who are receiving at least one HSW service per month that is not supports coordination.
-HSW Enrollees 1st Quarter SFY 2023 #8 The percent of (a) adults with mental illness, and the percent of (b) adults with intellectual or developmental disabilities, and the percent of (c) adults dually diagnosed with mental illness/intellectual or developmental disability served by the CMHSPs and PIHPs who are employed competitively.
-MI-AdultsI/DD-AdultsMI & I/DD-Adults SFY 2022 #9 The percent of (a) adults with mental illness, the percent of (b) adults with intellectual or developmental disabilities, and the percent of (c) adults dually diagnosed with mental illness/intellectual or developmental disability served by the CMHSPs and PIHPs who earned minimum wage or more from any employment activities.
-MI-AdultsI/DD-AdultsMI & I/DD-Adults SFY 2022 #13 The percent of adults with intellectual or developmental disabilities served, who live in a private residence alone, with spouse, or non-relative(s).
-I/DD-AdultsMI & I/DD-Adults SFY 2022 #14 The percent of adults with serious mental illness served, who live in a private residence alone, with spouse, or non-relative(s).
-MI-Adults SFY 2022
+Indicator Sub-Populations Measurement Period #2e The percentage of new persons during the quarter receiving a face-to-face service for treatment or supports within 14 calendar days of a non-emergency request for service for persons with substance use disorders (SUDs). • Consumers Q1 SFY 2024 #5 The percent of Medicaid recipients having received PIHP managed services.
+Medicaid Recipients Q1 SFY 2024 #6 The percent of Habilitation Supports Waiver (HSW) enrollees during the quarter with encounters in data warehouse who are receiving at least one HSW service per month that is not supports coordination.
+HSW Enrollees Q1 SFY 2024 #8 The percent of (a) adults with mental illness, the percent of (b) adults with developmental disabilities, and the percent of (c) adults dually diagnosed with mental illness/developmental disability served by the CMHSPs and PIHPs who are employed competitively.
+MI-AdultsDD-AdultsMI and DD-Adults SFY 2023 #9 The percent of (a) adults with mental illness, the percent of (b) adults with developmental disabilities, and the percent of (c) adults dually diagnosed with mental illness/developmental disability served by the CMHSPs and PIHPs who earned minimum wage or more from any employment activities.
+MI-AdultsDD-AdultsMI and DD-Adults SFY 2023 #13 The percent of adults with dual diagnosis (MI and DD) served, who live in a private residence alone, with spouse, or non-relatives.
+DD-AdultsMI and DD-Adults SFY 2023 #14 The percent of adults with mental illness served, who live in a private residence alone, with spouse, or non-relatives. • MI-Adults SFY 2023